JsIqbal/Docker-B1/lecture-9/lecture-9.md

 FROM nginx:alpine  # Base image.
 This line will install Nginx.

-docker exec -it f5365a010bf7 sh  # Interact with the Nginx file system.
+docker exec -it <nginx image id> sh  # Interact with the Nginx file system.

 WORKDIR /app  # Create a folder named 'app' and get inside it.